 Autumn wildlife bundle

-After the quiet of late summer, September and October marks a turning point in the birdwatching year.
-Garden birds come out of hiding, ducks, geese and swans are on the move, and soon the first winter migrants will be returning.
-We’ve chosen 3 fold-out guides featuring over 100 birds for you to spot this autumn and winter.
-Learn how to identify birds you see this autumn using our beautiful fold out guides and charts.
+After the quiet of late summer, September and October mark a turning point in the birdwatching year.
+Garden birds come out of hiding, ducks, geese and swans are on the move, and winter migrants are returning.
+So we’ve chosen 3 WildID fold-out guides featuring over 100 birds for you to spot at theis exciting time.

 Park and garden birds guide

 Is that a chaffinch, greenfinch or bullfinch at the bird feeder?
 Can you tell apart a song thrush from a mistle thrush?
 Covering the top 50 birds seen in parks and gardens, including ponds and rivers.
 Designed for speedy bird identification with living birds in the garden, the guide features beautiful colour paintings by Chris Shields.
-Accompanying text on the reverse side covers body size, food, key identification notes and conservation status.
+Plus there is accompanying guidance on body size, food, key identification features and conservation status.

 Ducks, geese and swans guide

 Visiting a wetland reserve?
 Covering all 32 wild waterfowl in Britain including dabbling ducks, diving ducks, sawbills, swans and wild geese.
-Especially suitable for winter wildlife watching.
 Designed for use outside, this laminated fold-out guide features beautiful colour paintings by leading bird artist Mike Langman.
 For rapid identification, we have grouped the paintings by dabbling ducks, diving ducks, sawbills, swans and geese.
 Also included are different forms for males, females and juveniles where appropriate.